MeijiTian/Spener/README.md

 - bm3d
 - SimpleITK
 - tqdm
-- numpy
+- NumPy
-- other dependecies
+- other dependencies

 the repo of torch-radon is at https://github.com/carterbox/torch-radon.